Wildfires and Impacts in Nebraska

 How can I evaluate the impact of smoke in the air?

 · Check the AQI – current conditions and the forecast are available on EPA’s AirNow website (www.airnow.gov).
+For data from Nebraska monitors and sensors, please visit https://fire.airnow.gov/ - click on the individual monitor or sensor to open the data window and scroll for data and info.
 Please note that data from past smoke incidents indicate that the AirNow forecasts lack some accuracy in relating current air quality conditions to the 24-hour average conditions.

 · Check local health agency and NDEE webpages and social media for updates.